gtpWebDev/template-react-app/README.md

 npm install @testing-library/react @testing-library/jest-dom --save-dev
 ```

-6. (MAY REPLACE WITH NON GENERIC STUFF) Add a test setup file in tests/setup.js with the following content:
+6. (CHECK THIS IS NECESSARY) Add a test setup file in tests/setup.js with the following content:

 ```js
 import { expect, afterEach } from "vitest";